memgraph/docs/mage/query-modules/python/xml_module.md

 ##### Parsing an XML file:

-Here, parsing a file is shown.
-Example of the file:
+The following example shows how the parse this file:

 ```plaintext